deriv-com/deriv-api/README.md

 ## Installing Deriv API Library

-We need to install the Deriv API library if we want to connect to Deriv's websocket.
+We need to install the Deriv API library if we want to connect to Deriv's WebSocket.
 #### NPM

 ```